Do you want to know how to deal with isolation? I know firsthand what it feels like to feel alone and anxious.

 I spent a lot of time praying on behalf of my daughter.
 My husband and I both fasted many times.
 I have always seen the biggest mountains moved when fasting is added to prayer.

+I knew that God wanted to use my time of isolation as a tool to refine my heart.
+And so I let Him.
 Miraculously, I saw God work during those four months of isolation.
-In fact, most of the breakthroughs came when my daughter started praying.
+In fact, most of the breakthroughs came when my daughter started praying too.

 Here are the truths my daughter learned: